Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 Comparing with \eqref{eq:mcd-pol-3phi2-id}, we see that the identity reduces to:

 where the left hand side corresponds to $C_{\lambda} (t^{\frac{1}{2}},t^{-\frac{1}{2}};t|q)$.
-We have not proved this formula, but verified it to high orders in $q$.
-Assuming this identity, we have shown the relation between our (simplified) formula for the Macdonald index and the TQFT formula.
-In particular, our expression effectively resums the (Laurent) series in the flavor fugacity $v$, which makes the analytic properties in $v$ manifest.
-A similar resummation was observed in the context of the Schur index in Appendix E of \cite{Gadde:2011uv} and more recently and generally in \cite{Pan:2021mrw}.
-We expect a similar relation with the TQFT-like formula recently derived in \cite{Hatsuda:2025mvj}.
+This represents another known identity and follows, for example, from the so--called principal specialization of the $A_1$ Macdonald polynomial, see, \textit{e.g.}, p.
+337 of \cite{Macdonald1995}.
+Thus, we have shown the relation between our (simplified) formula for the Macdonald index and the TQFT formula.
+In particular, our expression can be viewed as a resummation of the (Laurent) series in the flavor fugacity $v$, as expressed by the TQFT formula.
+The resulting expression makes the analytic properties in $v$ manifest.
+A similar resummation was observed in the context of the Schur index in Appendix E of \cite{Gadde:2011uv} and more recently, and for general class $\mathcal{S}$ theories, in \cite{Pan:2021mrw}.
+We expect a similar relation with the TQFT--like formula recently derived in \cite{Hatsuda:2025mvj}.